 Considered traffic management strategies are critical to ensuring public safety and amenity around activities occurring in public space or impacting road users.
-Good traffic management aims to maintain the functions of the road (Figure 15.1) and the needs of all road users (Figure 15.2), while safely and efficiently facilitating the needs of building and works activity.
+Good traffic management aims to maintain the functions of the road (Table 15.1, p.80) and the needs of all road users (Table 15.2, p.81), while safely and efficiently facilitating the needs of building and works activity.

-Figure 15.1 - The road
+Table 15.1.
+The road